-The National Oversight and Audit Commission (NOAC) was established in July 2014 under the Local Government Reform Act 2014 to provide independent oversight of the local government sector, including Regional Assemblies.
+The National Oversight and Audit Commission (NOAC) is the national independent oversight body for the local government sector in Ireland.
+It was established in July 2014 under the Local Government Reform Act 2014 to provide independent oversight of the local government sector (local authorities and associated bodies), including Regional Assemblies.

 NOAC’s functions are wide ranging, covering all local authority activities and involving the scrutiny of performance generally and financial performance specifically.
 NOAC also has a role in supporting best practice, overseeing implementation of national local government policy and monitoring and evaluating implementation of corporate plans, adherence to service level agreements and public service reform by local government bodies.
 A Government Minister may also request that NOAC prepare a report relevant to its functions on any specified aspect of local government.

 The National Oversight & Audit Commission is a statutory body established by Ministerial order under section 126B of the Local Government Act 2014, to oversee the local government sector.

 The NOAC’s statutory functions are wide, and specifically the Commission is required to: